ahundt/cis/doc/intro.rst

-One example of how error can propagate is if both the optical tracker and EM tracker are off with a common distortion component, it is possible for this information to cause the bernstein curve to misestimate the actual curve, and consequently cause the registration between the CT scan and the other sensors to have a higer error.
+One example of how error can propagate is if both the optical tracker and EM tracker are off with a common distortion component, it is possible for this information to cause the Bernstein curve to misestimate the actual curve, and consequently cause the registration between the CT scan and the other sensors to have a higher error.
 In this way errors can propagate through the whole system.
 This particular example can be mitigated through the use of fixed physical structures that are known in advance that can be used to estimate and account for such systemic errors.